 Constitution and Bylaws of the Academic Computing Policy Advisory Committee of Indiana University of Pennsylvania

 Adopted May 21, 2002 Revised December 18, 2006 Revised May 6, 2009

+Revised September 15, 2010

 I. Purpose

 The Academic Computing Policy Advisory Committee (ACPAC) shall recommend, to the appropriate university unit, policy related to technology in support of the academic mission.
 These units include but are not limited to: the President, the Provost, the University Senate, the Deans’ Council, and the Office of the CIO.